• USD

 Foods To Try In Kruger

-Visiting this wild corner of the continent means some wild dining options are also available, which will appeal particularly well to meat lovers and adventurous eaters.
-Trying unique and traditional fare is undoubtedly part of a rewarding travel experience.
+Visiting this wild corner of the continent means some adventurous dining options are available, which will appeal particularly well to meat lovers and curious eaters.

 Game Meat

 Game meat—including buffalo, kudu, and impala—is worth trying.
 It is generally on the menu at private lodges and restaurants in national park camps.
-Very low in fat, it is also a very healthy option.
+Low in fat, it is also a healthy option.

 Potjiekos